emaicus/Rangers-and-Ruffians/classes.md

 ### Battle Mage
 Balanced between physical and magical attacks, battle mages have trained to be highly versatile fighters.
-**Standings:** Battle Mages come in so many shapes, sizes, and belief sets that there is no set standing for them.
+**Standings:** Battle mages sometimes get along poorly with clerics.
 ##### Abilities:
-  * Choice Stat: You can choose whether to apply +1 to Dexterity or Strength.
-  * Elemental Weapon: Once per day, you can enchant a physical weapon with elemental effects.
-  * Sword and Flame: You can naturally dual wield magic and physical weapons.
+  * Choice Stat: At the beginning of your adventure, decide between a permanent increase of 1 dexterity or strength.
-  * Fireburst: Once per day, conjure a vial of explosive liquid. d10 AOE damage
+  * Fireburst: You can craft one d20 area of effect vial of explosive liquid per day.
+Takes 5 hours.

 ##### Stats:
   * Dexterity: 0